 Skokie, IL 60077

-Our next MOCHA meeting will be on Monday, January 9, 2017, and will feature a presentation by Dr. Paul Detjen, private practice allergist in Kenilworth, IL for 25 years.
-He will be speaking about the current options available for patients with food allergy including continued long term avoidance, enrolling in ongoing academic trials for the Viaskin peanut patch and the Aimmune peanut pill, and will address SLIT for food allergy and Private Practice OIT.
-Each food allergy story is unique, and for some, one approach might be a better fit than another.
-Dr. Detjen will also discuss avoidance measures, Food Action Plans, treatment of accidental food exposures, natural history of food allergy, etc. Join us!
+Monday, January 9, 2017: Featured a presentation by Dr. Paul Detjen, private practice allergist in Kenilworth, IL for 25 years.
+He spoke about the current options available for patients with food allergy including continued long term avoidance, enrolling in ongoing academic trials for the Viaskin peanut patch and the Aimmune peanut pill, and addressed SLIT for food allergy.
+Dr. Detjen also discussed avoidance measures, Food Action Plans, treatment of accidental food exposures, natural history of food allergy, etc.

 Monday, September 19, 2016: Dana Morris, FARE National Director, Community Development, led us through the Fare Education Network Presentation.
 This program is designed to help school staff and administrators learn how to effectively manage students with food allergies and respond to food allergy emergencies.
 Check it out online, and feel free to contact Dana at email@example.com if you would like to become a presenter.